celo-org/build-with-celo-hackathon/LIFELOOP/README.md

 ![image](https://user-images.githubusercontent.com/26276572/200193699-1faf3358-f37e-4e02-a07d-dc44af3bce22.png)
 ![image](https://user-images.githubusercontent.com/26276572/200193716-92da4c04-c422-415b-9852-3bcb6ebe6a84.png)

+### Demo
+Feel free to reach out to me (`Riccardo#6965`) on Discord to schedule a quick demo and Q&A session.
+If you have any questions or need help setting up the project we encourage you to comment on this PR.

 ### How to test it locally
 Follow the instruction in the guide on the main [repo](https://riccap.github.io/projectz/).
 You will need at least a wallet that contains some cUSD on Alfajores to test the application locally.
-Please add a comment in the PR if you need any help.

 ### Next Steps
 The project is still in an early phase of development.
 Hence, many next steps can be identified before reaching a fully working prototype.